SuperLesson/SuperLesson/README.md

 To set your API keys, you can either pass them by environment variables, or put them in a `.env` file at the root of the repository.

-If you don't want to use Replicate, you can use `--local` flag to transcribe with [faster-whisper](https://github.com/guillaumekln/faster-whisper).
-Please check [the section on CUDA](#cuda-support) to learn more about GPU support.

-> Note that this may cause worse results, as faster-whisper doesn't support word level alignment.

 ### Dependencies